tshaffe1/shrinkwrap-intro/install.md

 Package Installation
 ====================

-Easier option: just install the `cvmfs-shrinkwrap` package for RHEL and Debian based platforms
+On Red Hat and Debian based platforms, it's easier to install the package.

-Need to have CVMFS repo set up
+Assuming the CMVFS repo is configured, install the `cvmfs-shrinkwrap` package with your favorite package manager.

 See also: [General CVMFS Installation](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html)